hirenkhurana/FenderFinder/README.md

 ## Machine Learning

+- A resNet50 model that is trained to classify the image of the car based on its the model
-- notebook containing training code
+- notebook containing training code is in the ML folder
-- run the code on the training set as required and download the model to upload it in the backend
+- run the code on your training set as required and download the model to upload it in the backend